-Well, for just $700 you can build the perfect mid-range gaming computer that will have no trouble playing games on a 1080P monitor, will meet the minimum requirements of the Oculus Rift and HTC Vive, and that will give you the ability to easily upgrade to a system down the road that will be able to handle 1440P or 4K gaming.
+Well, for just $700 you can build the perfect mid-range gaming computer that will have no trouble playing games (even Starfield) on a 1080P monitor, will meet the minimum requirements of the Oculus Rift and HTC Vive, and that will give you the ability to easily upgrade to a system down the road that will be able to handle 1440P or 4K gaming.

 In this guide, we’re going to give you a list of components that you can use to build a $700 gaming computer that can accomplish everything listed above.
 (We’ve also linked to a similarly priced pre-built desktop as well if you aren’t up for building a computer.)

 For more affordable gaming PC builds at various price points, check out our Budget Gaming PC Build guide.

 This $700 build will provide a decent performance jump over our $600 PC build.
-The main difference between the two builds is that this $700 build comes with a higher-end graphics card and a better motherboard.
+The main difference between the two builds is that this $700 build comes with a higher-end CPU.